ashwini06/seqkit/misc/Documentation.md

 <a name="star"></a>
 ### Running STAR

-STAR is a ultra-fast aligner, which is generally used for aligning RNA-Seq reads
+STAR is an ultra-fast aligner, which is generally used for aligning RNA-Seq reads

 `seqkit analysis align -p lizzy_andersson_ChIP_ESC_57-64 -a STAR -s 130917_D3.5_wt_Rep1_H3K4me1`